 Schooling From Home Australia, Seaforth NSW

 Alissa Volpe is a proud parent of three kids with a passion for teaching.
 When the pandemic hit, Alissa started to receive lots of messages from friends asking how they could support their kids to continue their education while at home.
-She quickly realised that the skills she had learnt in her years of primary school teaching were needed, not just in her home town of Sydney, but across Australia.
+She quickly realised that the skills she had learned in her years of primary school teaching were needed, not just in her hometown of Sydney, but across Australia.
 This is where the idea for the Schooling from Home Australia Facebook Group was born.